zaphosting/docs/docs/dedicated-linux-xrdp.md

 ---
 id: dedicated-linux-xrdp
 title: "Dedicated Server: Installation of xRDP (Remote Desktop) "
-description: "Guide to install xRDP (Remote Desktop) on Linux"
+description: "Discover how to set up remote desktop access on Ubuntu and Debian servers for easier management and control → Learn more now"
 sidebar_label: Install xRDP
 services:
   - dedicated